10 Psychological Reasons for Overeating: How to Master the Psychology of Eating

 The Psychology of Overeating Is Best Explained by Someone Who’s Been There

 I was shocked when I read this article, which was written by a psychologist.
 That quote is unrelatable at best and offensive at worst.
-The author accuses overeaters of using rationalizations to “justify” overeating behavior — as if overeating is something that we want to be doing.
+The author accuses overeaters of using rationalizations to “justify” overeating behavior—as if overeating is something that we want to be doing.

-In fact, the problem I see most frequently is that people are trying too hard to “eat perfectly” and they are restricting their diets too much.
-Then, the restriction causes unintended biological backlash in the form of compulsive eating.
+In fact, the problems I see most frequently are people trying too hard to “eat perfectly” and restricting their diets too much.
+Then, the restriction causes unintended biological and psychological backlash in the form of compulsive eating.

 From what I have seen, overeaters don’t think that watching what they eat is too hard; they arguably care about it too much, to the point of preoccupation and obsession with food.